Half Day Fishing FAQs

 What is available on board?

-Our galley serves hot dogs, burgers, hot soup, candy, chips, soft hot pretzels, popcorn, cookies, coffee, hot chocolate, beer, soda, and bottled water.
+Our galley serves hot dogs, burgers, candy, chips, soft hot pretzels, popcorn, cookies, coffee, hot chocolate, beer, soda, and bottled water.

 What can I bring aboard?